Protecting 948, 451 hectares of forest, the Luangwa Community Forests Project (LCFP) becomes the largest REDD+ project in Africa

 - Reduces emissions by 1,368,629 tons of carbon dioxide per year

 The Luangwa Valley ecosystem is one of the last wildlife habitats in Africa

 It is home to notable wildlife such as wild dogs and its most stable elephant population.
 It is also a key component of the Luangwa-Zambezi hydrological system.

 However, this ecosystem is under threat.
 Significant portions of the Luangwa Valley are located in Zambia's Eastern Province, an area with one of the highest rates of deforestation in the country.
 We are tackling this threat by working with communities to address drivers of deforestation, by reducing poverty, creating sustainable ways to earn an income, improving livelihoods through improved social services and infrastructure, and encouraging conservation.

-The Luangwa Community Forests Project is currently being funded through a USAID Cooperative Agreement.
-It is a five-year program expanding REDD+ activities across 748,000 hectares in Eastern Zambia.
-The Community Forests Program is designed to benefit at least 10,000 households and promote improved forest management activities across two million hectares in the Zambezi and Luangwa Valley ecosystems.
-The program is being carried out in close partnership with the Forestry Department and the Department of National Parks and Wildlife.
+The Luangwa Community Forests Project was funded through a USAID Cooperative Agreement.
+The project was a 6-year effort of expanding REDD+ activities across close to 1 million hectares in Eastern Zambia.
+The LCFP currently benefits close to 36,000 households and enables vital forest management activities across in the Zambezi and Luangwa Valley ecosystems.
+The program was carried out in close partnership with the Forestry Department and the Department of National Parks and Wildlife.

-The USAID funded Community Forests Program involves key partners such as local communities and Traditional Authorities, Government of the Republic of Zambia implementing partners such as the Forestry Department and Department of National Parks and Wildlife, NGOs and other stakeholders.
+The LCFP involves key partners such as local communities and Traditional Authorities, Government of the Republic of Zambia implementing partners such as the Forestry Department and Department of National Parks and Wildlife, NGOs and other stakeholders.